 Clinical Trials: With respect to our active gene therapy trials, all dosing for the 48-week analysis in our placebo controlled, blinded study to evaluate the safety and efficacy of SRP-9001 (Study 102) and in our high-dose arm for SRP-9003 to treat LGMD2E has occurred and we are working within the FDA guidance on clinical trial conduct during the pandemic to avoid or minimize delays in trial follow-up visits.
-For trials that involve weekly or monthly dosing, we are working to adapt protocols to allow for virtual interactions, while remaining compliant with Good Clinical Practice and continuing to advance these investigational treatments.
-The response to COVID-19 by healthcare providers is expected to delay site initiation, slow down enrollment, and make the ongoing collection of data for patients enrolled in studies more difficult or intermittent.
+For trials that involve weekly or monthly dosing, we have adapted protocols to allow for virtual interactions, while remaining compliant with Good Clinical Practice and continuing to advance these investigational treatments.
+The response to COVID-19 by healthcare providers is expected to delay site initiation, delay the completion of post-marketing requirements and commitments, slow down enrollment, and make the ongoing collection of data for patients enrolled in studies more difficult or intermittent.
 For example, with respect to our planned trial evaluating SRP-9001 using commercial supply (Study 301), COVID-19 is expected to delay some necessary site initiation visits.
 However, we still intend to commence Study 301 in the second half of 2020.